Top

 Louisville Felony Expungement Lawyer

-What are the Expungement Laws in Kentucky?
+What Are the Expungement Laws in Kentucky?

 Expungement is the process of removing criminal records from all government-controlled databases by obtaining a Court Order that requires these kinds of records to be sealed.